microsoft/sqlworkshops-sql2022workshop/README.md

 In order to complete the exercises in this workshop you will need the following:

 - A virtual machine or computer running Windows 10, Windows 11, Windows Server 2019, or Windows 2022 with at least **4 CPUs and 8Gbm RAM**.
 You will need Administrator rights on the virtual machine or computer.
 - **SQL Server 2022 Evaluation Edition RC0 or later Preview** (https://aka.ms/getsqlserver2022) with the Database Engine feature installed.
 Exercises in Module 5 require the PolyBase Query Service for External Data Feature.
-In Module 5 you have the option to review Azure Data Studio notebooks instead of going through the exercises.
+In Module 5 you have the option to review Azure Data Studio notebooks instead of going through the exercises. **You must configure SQL Server for mixed mode authentication**.
 - Install **SQL Server Management Studio (SSMS)** latest 18 or 19 build from https://aka.ms/ssms18 or https://aka.ms/ssms19.
 Several of the modules require features built only into SSMS.
 You may have a better experience in some modules with new features of SSMS 19.
 - Install **Azure Data Studio (ADS)** from https://aka.ms/azuredatastudio.
 T-SQL notebooks are used in this course.
 - The **WideWorldImporters** sample backup from https://aka.ms/WideWorldImporters.
 Many of the exercises have a script which by default restores the WideWorldImporters backup from the c:\sql_sample_databases folder.